 If you’ve reached this page, it means you're definitely interested in joining Las Cruces' premiere roller derby league, Crossroads City Derby.
 Here are some steps to getting hip with the Las Cruces derby scene:

 Fresh Meat starts with FRESHIE NIGHTS.
 Attend one or all of them, but you must attend at least one before the first official practice that starts 12 glorious weeks of training.
 Please come see us BEFORE jumping into Fresh Meat training, especially if you've never skated or it's been a few years!
 Join us on the outdoor rink behind Meerscheidt Recreation Center at 1600 E. Hadley Avenue.
 PLEASE BRING WATER!
 We'll have some loaner gear available for you to try on and borrow for practice (after signing a waiver) and some basic information for you.
 You'll also get a chance to see what practice is like.

 **The next Fresh Meat (Chile Verde) group will start with watching our All-Star Sucias scrimmage against Duke City at 2pm on 2/17, followed by Freshie Nights on February 20, 22, & 27 from 6-8pm.
 The first official practice is March 1st and the cost is only $20/month.
 You will not be permitted to practice without a mouthguard starting 3/1.
 You must also have a Facebook profile so you can join our Chile Verde FB group.
 Click HERE for more info.**

 STEP TWO: GET GEAR

 Start scoping out gear and what will work for your wallet.
 You'll need the following items:

-Most skaters in our league are willing to help others with sizing or tips on where the best deals are.
+Most skaters in our league are willing to help others with sizing or tips on where to get the best deals (Roller Derby Recyclables on FB).
 Although there is a skate shop in El Paso, you can find some great deals on rookie packages on these sites: